 In Pre-Healthcare Advising we can provide comprehensive guidance and support to aspiring healthcare professionals on their journey towards fulfilling careers in medicine, nursing, dentistry, and other allied health fields.

 Drop-in advising hours are available daily through Zoom.
 If you require advising during these times, you will be helped on a first-come first-served basis.
 Please keep in mind that drop-in hours are for quick questions; otherwise, use this link to schedule an appointment.
-Please keep in mind that all appointments on Mondays are virtual.
-Appointments on Tuesdays-Fridays are in-person.
-If you'd like a virtual appointment on one of these days you'll need to email tailyn.walborn@MiamiOH.edu after scheduling your appointment.
+Please keep in mind that all appointments will be in-person in Pearson 106.
+If you'd like a virtual appointment, you'll need to email tailyn.walborn@MiamiOH.edu after scheduling your appointment.

 If you are interested in pursuing a career in a healthcare-related field, then Miami's pre-healthcare advisors can provide answers to your questions.